Ava7/PGF-Router/README.md

 30 routes (not cached - not found) | 9200 | 6600
 100 routes (not cached - found) | 4900 | 2800
 100 routes (not cached - not found) | 4800 | 2700
-100 routes (cached - found) | 10800 | ---
+100 routes (cached - found) | 10800 | 12000
-100 routes (cached - not found) | 9900 | ---
+100 routes (cached - not found) | 9900 | 9100
-As you can see from results this implementation is slightly faster than alternatives.
-When the tree structure is cached searching is really fast.
+As you can see from results this implementation is very close to one of the fastest routing library.

 #### Issues
 - Currently no validation or routes constrains is implemented.